-14 Reclassification of previous years
+13 Reclassification of previous years

 S.No.
-Description Financial statement Caption Amount 1 Classified in previous year Retained earning 838,255 2 Reclassification of previous Creditors - Amounts owned to 838,255 year in current year group undertakings
+Description Financial statement Caption Amount 1 Classified in previous year(s) Retained earning 838,255 2 Reclassification of previous year in current year Creditors - Amounts owned to group undertakings 838,255

-Liability relating to shared based payments has been reinstated to share based liability from statement of changes in equity which was considered as equity contribution in the earlier years.
+Liability relating to shared based payments has been restated to share based liability from statement of changes in equity which was considered as equity contribution in the earlier years.

-15 Contingent liabilities and financial commitments
+14 Contingent liabilities and financial commitments